ojarsbuddy/bbo/bbo directing messages.md

 Please be kind to your partners and opponents!

-"Account" tab on the left --> "Settings" tab above --> "Autoplay singletons" switch flip to the right
+Consider setting automatic singletons: "Account" tab on the left --> "Settings" tab above --> "Autoplay singletons" switch flip to the right

 We have a limited game starting soon; for those collecting masterpoints, there will be more masterpoints awarded today!